New announcement. Learn more

 • Custom orthotics – control pronation, offload pressure, and slow progression

-• Padding and strapping – protect against shoe pressure and realign the toe temporarily
+• Padding and strapping – protect against shoe pressure, realign toe temporarily

-• Manual therapy and mobilisation – maintain joint mobility and reduce stiffness
+• Manual therapy & mobilisation – maintain joint mobility, reduce stiffness

-• Exercise therapy – strengthen intrinsic foot muscles and improve calf and ankle stability
+• Exercise therapy – strengthen intrinsic foot muscles and improve calf/ankle stability

 • Shockwave therapy – for soft tissue pain around the joint